 As a horse owner, the best way to support your horse’s health is by making sure that the minerals in your horse’s diet are enough to support the common mineral deficiencies in spring and summer grass, this can be done by adding in a mineral supplement.
 Regardless of how well cared for your pasture is there will always be low levels of certain minerals which over time can cause horse nutrition deficiencies.

 Forageplus are specialists and experts in carrying out scientific forage analysis of all horse forages (grass, hay and haylage) to determine nutritional value.
 What this analysis tells us is that spring grass contains great levels of calories (digestible energy) and usually high levels of protein.
-Vitamin levels too are often extremely good with vitamin E, a vitamin at very low levels in conserved forage (hay and haylage), being very well supplied.
+Vitamin levels too are often extremely good with vitamin E, a vitamin at very low levels in conserved forage (hay and haylage), is very well supplied.

 Good digestible energy (DE), good protein and better nutritional quality will often translate into your horse blooming and putting on extra pounds, which is when horse owners knock the bucket feed on the head; but is this the best course of action or does your field-kept horse still need feeding minerals balanced to the grass it eats?

 If you think about it logically the hay and haylage your horse eats is grass, it is just dried, preserved, stalky grasses.
 It makes sense that if that dried, preserved grass is not nutritionally imbalanced then neither will the spring grass.
-This is the same grass which will turn into the summer crop of hay or haylage your horse eats in the winter.
+This is the same grass that will turn into the summer crop of hay or haylage your horse eats in the winter.

 Mature summer or dormant winter grass has much lower energy, protein content and overall digestibility when compared to a lush growing, spring pasture.
 It also tends to have lower and more stable simple sugar levels.
 The concentration of some minerals can also be lower with fast spring growth, magnesium can be a good example of this.
 This is particularly relevant to laminitis prone horses because magnesium is so important for metabolic health.